 The old bridge across the Buffalo that led to the church was so low it could be counted on to flood every year.
-Construction on a new bridge that promises to improve spring access from the west is moving forward.
+Construction on a new river crossing and bridge that promises to improve spring access from the west is moving forward and should be completed by this fall.